 As they say “nothing in life is free,” but these suggestions are as close as you’ll come.

 You have to pay to walk through the rain forest or cloud forest on improved trails or in National Parks but checking out the hammock shops and souvenir stands in tourist towns or little church and a typical ferretería in an off the beaten path agricultural pueblo can be an interesting way to spend an afternoon.

 You might want to bring a few bucks for an ice cream cone or cold beer, but you can always categorize that as part of your food budget and call the stroll totally free.

-Some minor dirt and 4WD roads might be another good place to take a walk (paved roads are extremely dangerous for walkers, bikes and runners).
+Some minor dirt and 4WD roads might be another good place to take a walk (paved roads can be quite dangerous for walkers, bikes and runners).
 Even though we’re typically out for exercise, running, and not being particularly quiet, we’ve spotted amazing amounts of wildlife on side roads.

 They aren’t exactly a substitute for trails through the rain forests in the national parks because any area that has road access has also been mostly clear-cut for pasture or farmland.
 There’s rarely shade and except for a couple of hours early in the morning or late in the afternoon the lack of tree cover can make it excruciatingly hot under the tropical sun.